Krish6115/EmoSense/README.md

 The app will open automatically in your browser at http://localhost:8501.

-🧠 Model Training DetailsThe core of EmoSense is a Multi-Head RoBERTa model.
+#🧠 Model Training Details: The core of EmoSense is a Multi-Head RoBERTa model.

 Dataset: Trained on a curated dataset of over 50,000 labeled tweets.